 There may be the occasion when your daughter may benefit from an additional level of support.
-The school has its own counselling service available to students who can make an appointment through the School Nurse or their Pastoral Head.
+The school has its own counselling service available to students who can make an appointment through the School Nurse or Assistant Head Pastoral and Boarding.
 Discussions remain confidential unless the school counsellor believes the student is deemed at risk of harm to themselves or others.
 The school has a range of other external services which might be recommended if it is thought beneficial or necessary.